LeoBline/IT-42-Sankey-Diagram-3D-Unity/README.md

  After Hundreds of hours of serious work in the group,The Finall result:
  ![image](https://github.com/LeoBline/IT-42-Sankey-Diagram-3D-Unity/blob/master/Assets/StreamingAssets/CameraScreenshot.png)
  ![image](https://github.com/LeoBline/IT-42-Sankey-Diagram-3D-Unity/blob/master/Assets/StreamingAssets/Final%20Result.png)
- The functions of the Button buttons on the left are as follows:
+ >The functions of the Button buttons on the left are as follows:
- 1.HtmlJson:
+ <br>1.HtmlJson:
    A Html address input box is displayed.
-After entering Html for confirmation, the visual graph of the imported data can be displayed.
+After entering Html for confirmation, the visual graph of the imported data can be displayed.</br>
- 2.LocalJson:
+  <br>2.LocalJson:
    A file selection window pops up.
 Select the imported json data here.
-After confirmation, the corresponding visual image will be displayed.
+After confirmation, the corresponding visual image will be displayed. </br>
  3.Justify:
    Change the display mode of the visual Sankey diagram.
 In this mode, the beginning and end of each energy transmission are on one column.
  4.Center: